Quick Answer

 It also does not assume one interpretation works across every business context.
 Use these metrics as a shared language for ownership and escalation, then calibrate targets to your operating context.

-This pairs well with our guide on What Is an Income Statement?
+For a broader view of how AP activity flows into reporting, see What Is an Income Statement?
 A Platform Finance Team's Guide to P&L for Payment Businesses.

 An AP KPI system is an operating control layer, not just a reporting layer.
 Keep a metric in your core set only if it is tied to a decision and a clear follow-up action.